-- 1. ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body. - 2. inform candidates that they will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of work submitted - 3. inform candidates that they may request copies of materials (for example, a copy of their marked work, the relevant specification, the mark scheme or assessment criteria and any other associated subject-specific documents) to assist them in considering whether to request a review of the centre's marking of the assessment.
+1. ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body.

+- 2. inform candidates that they will need to explain on what grounds they wish to request a review of an internally assessed mark as a review will only focus on the quality of work submitted - 3. inform candidates that they may request copies of materials (for example, a copy of their marked work, the relevant specification, the mark scheme or assessment criteria and any other associated subject-specific documents) to assist them in considering whether to request a review of the centre's marking of the assessment.
 Candidates should make a request for materials within 2 working days of receiving their marks. - 4. having received a request for copies of materials, make them available to the candidate within 3 working days.
-For some assessment materials, such as artwork and recordings, the originals will be shared under supervised conditions. - 5. allow candidates sufficient time to review copies of materials and reach a decision, informing candidates that if their decision is to request a review, they will need to explain what they believe the issue to be.
+This will either be the originals viewed under supervised conditions or copies. - 5. allow candidates sufficient time to review copies of materials and reach a decision.
 Candidates will have minimum of 3 working days from receiving copies of materials. - 6. provide a clear deadline for candidates to submit a request for a review of the centre's marking.
 Requests for reviews of marking must be made in writing by completing the internal appeals form within 8 working days of the marks being released to candidates.
+Candidates must explain on what grounds they wish to request a review.
 Requests will not be accepted after this deadline. - 7. allow 5 working days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline for the submission of marks. - 8. ensure that the review of marking is carried out by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate for the component in question and has no personal interest in the outcome of the review.
 Heads of Department must liaise with the Academic Deputy Head to ensure that a suitable assessor is in place before marks are issued to candidates.
 This is to ensure that a suitable assessor is available to be called upon at short notice in the event of a review being requested.
 If no suitable assessor is available within the school, the Head of Department should approach their counterpart at the sister Francis Holland School in the first instance.
 If there are no suitable assessors within the Trust, the Head of Department should set up a reciprocal arrangement with a counterpart in another school. - 9. instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 10. inform the candidate in writing of the outcome of the review of the centre's marking.

-The outcome of the review of the centre's marking will be made known to the Head of Centre who will have the final decision if there is any disagreement on the mark to be submitted to the awarding body.
+The outcome of the review of the centre's marking will be made known to the Head of Centre who has the final decision if there is any disagreement on the mark to be submitted to the awarding body.
 A written record will be kept and made available to the awarding body upon request.